psychemedia/sin-eater-resources/src/_ross.md

 Her father frowned till his eyebrows sank low towards his eyes.

-"Wilt thou have this woman to be thy wedded wife?" reed the parson, and he added the words which in the service follow the question.
+"Wilt thou have this woman to be thy wedded wife?" read the parson, and he added the words which in the service follow the question.

 "Yes," said Mr. Rudhall, loud and quick.